Way back in the 1940s, songwriter Ruth Caye Jones penned these words:

 “In times like these you need the Bible.
 In times like these, O be not idle; be very sure, be very sure your anchor holds and grips the Solid Rock!

-In times like these, entering the year 2020, we can echo loudly those words; because in times like today we certainly need a Savior and a Solid Rock!
+In times like these, entering 2020, we can echo loudly those words.

-So, it would seem to me that my best hope for 2020 is to anchor onto the Rock that knows and sees, the Rock whose will and plan is being done and will be done.
-The Sovereign God of the Universe, Creator and Sustainer of life.
+My best hope for 2020 is to anchor on to the Rock that knows and sees, the Rock whose will and plan is being done and will be done.
+The sovereign God of the universe, creator and sustainer of life.
 He is the only hope in a world seemingly hopeless.
-And He is a God of holiness and justice, of love and mercy.
-He is the God who sent His only begotten Son into the world to become like one of us (remember Christmas?).
-He is the God who willed that same Son, Jesus Christ, to die on a cross for my sins and yours.
-He is the God who rose from the dead and offers the free gift of eternal life to any and all who will in faith come to Him for forgiveness of sins.
+And He is a God of holiness and justice, love and mercy.
+He is the God who sent His only begotten Son into the world to become like one of us.
+He is the God who willed that same Son to die on a cross for our sins.
+He is the God who rose from the dead and offers the gift of eternal life to all who will come to Him for forgiveness of sins.

 “In times like these I have a Savior.
 In times like these I have an anchor.
 I’m very sure, I’m very sure my anchor holds and grips the Solid Rock!

 “This Rock is Jesus!
 Yes, He’s the One.
 This Rock is Jesus, the only One!
 I’m very sure; I’m very sure my anchor holds and grips the Solid Rock.”